dr-natetorious/TIM-8130-Data_Mining/Week1_Intro_Data_Optimization/Readings/MarketMining/README.md

 ## A Novel Framework for Stock Trading Analysis Using Casual Relationship Mining (2017)

-In _2017 Third International Conference on Advances in Electrical, Electronics, Information, Communication and Bio-Informatics (AEEICB) Advances in Electrical, Electronics, Information, Communication and Bio-Informatics (AEEICB), 2017 Third International Conference on. :136-141 Feb, 2017_; [Bhoopathi & Rama](Casual_Relationship_Mining.pdf) use item set association to mine for patterns across different financial instruments.
+In _2017 Third International Conference on Advances in Electrical, Electronics, Information, Communication and Bio-Informatics (AEEICB), 2017 Third International Conference on. :136-141 Feb, 2017_; [Bhoopathi & Rama](Casual_Relationship_Mining.pdf) use item set association to mine for patterns across different financial instruments.

 They use an Apriori-like algorithm to creat the association rules and determine direct, indirect, and exclusive relatioships across the stock database.
 Next they attempted to derive associations from stocks such as Intuit (INTU), Global Infrastructure (IGT) and International Flavors and Fragerance (IFF) over short periods (~25/30 days).
 A likely explaination might be that the broader market sentimate had more impact than these specific items.
 This goes back to the validation of `practicality and validity of results proposed`.